Deakin RF-Sensing: Experiments on Correlated Knowledge Distillation for Monitoring Human Postures with Radios

 The remainder of the paper is organized as follows.
 Section~\ref{sec:background} provides background information and reviews related work in the area.
 Section~\ref{S:Stream} presents our proposed joint RF and camera-based CKD approach, and Section~\ref{sec:testbed} presents the technical setup of our experimental testbed.
 Section~\ref{sec:evaluation} presents our experimental evaluation details and provides insights from our findings.
-Section~\ref{sec:challenges} identifies key challenges and outlines future research directions.
-Section~\ref{sec:conclusions} concludes the paper.
+Section~\ref{sec:challenges} identifies key challenges and describes future research directions.
+Section~\ref{sec:conclusions} concludes this article.

-\section{Literature}
+\subsection{Literature}

 In this section, we present the background information and related works pertaining to our findings presented in this paper.